WalberMelo/rate-repository-app/README.md

 1. Install the dependencies: `npm install` or `yarn install`
 2. Run the development server: `npm start` or `yarn start`
 3. Open the app in your mobile emulator or connected device

-### Documentation

-Detailed documentation is provided within the code.
-Feel free to explore and learn from the project's implementation!

-### Happy Coding!